marcelopaivaa/customer-management-system/README.md

 Add new customer
 ![Screenshot](images/03.jpg)

-List only one customer and their orders
+Only one customer list and their orders
 ![Screenshot](images/04.jpg)

 Add new order to specific customer